 Screeners can also be used to identify trending stocks, requiring stocks to have an ADX reading above 25 or even higher.
 The higher the ADX, the stronger the trend which means using a cutoff of 30 or 35 could improve results even more.

 Trading, like any business, is a difficult task which is why traders should put as many factors as they can on their side.
 Many investors use value indicators to find potential buys.
-They might then look for a bullish technical indicator like the stock trading above its 200-day moving average.
+They might then look for a bullish technical indicator like the stock market trading above its 200-day moving average.
 Adding ADX could limit trades to just the ones most likely to deliver gains and improved performance, which is the goal of any business owner.